 The program is funded through a grant from the Centers for Disease Control and Prevention and managed by Washington State Department of Health.

 The Ready, Set, Go!
 (RSG) Program, managed by the International Association of Fire Chiefs (IAFC), seeks to develop and improve the dialogue between fire departments and the residents they serve.
 National studies have shown that firefighters are uniquely respected in their communities and can project a trusted voice in the public preparedness appeal.
 The program helps fire departments teach individuals who live in high risk wildfire areas – and the wildland-urban interface (WUI) – how to best prepare themselves and their properties against fire threats.
-Its tenets help residents be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go, acting early when a fire starts.
+It helps residents be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go, acting early when a fire starts.